vbookshelf/Thumb-Drive-App/README.md

 - A method to deploy portable self-contained AI apps in places where there's no internet.
 - Bundles the AI model and all binary executables together with the app - including Ollama.
 - Only the first install requires an internet connection.
+Double-click to install.
 - Copies of the installed app can be shared using a thumb-drive or AirDrop.
-All dependencies travel with the copy.
-- Double-click to install.
+- All dependencies travel with the copy.
+No installation necessary.
+Double-click to run.
 - Runs completely offline.
 - Can be run on an external SSD.
 - Runs in a virtual environment so other software on the user's computer is not disturbed.